 Employers can use GPS tracking to make sure that their drivers are behaving responsibly, such as following the quickest route, and not wasting time or fuel by going off track, as well as following speed restrictions.
 Businesses can also provide better customer service if they know where delivery or service vehicles are at any one time.
 A fleet of vehicles can be used more efficiently using GPS.

-GPS tracking can be used by parents to keep tabs on their children.
+GPS tracking can be used by parents to keep tabs on their children and make sure that they're safe.
 Spouses can also use similar technology to keep track of their partners.
-Workers and others can also use GPS tracking for personal safety, so that their whereabouts are known if there is an emergency.
+As well as GPS tracking being useful for keeping staff members and others safe in certain jobs, it can also be used to monitor the whereabouts of key workers in case they're urgently required to deal with an emergency.

 7. Neighborhood Search